 Seriously.
 Everyone is rushing this time of the year, it's acceptable to do that.

-In the middle you can see the pumpkin cheesecake snickerdoodles.
-Off to the ride side are salted caramel chocolate chips bars.
+In the middle, you can see the pumpkin cheesecake snickerdoodles.
+Off to the right side are salted caramel chocolate chips bars.
 I made those from Krusteaz triple chocolate chunk cookie mix and added bits of those caramel squares and sprinkled coarse grain kosher salt on top.
 On the left are some Krusteaz sugar cookies dipped in white chocolate and festive nonpareils.
 Lastly, I made the best darn peanut butter fudge a girl could ask for.
 Not really a cookie, but everyone loves to see a little fudge on the cookie tray.
-It’s delicious and decadent.
+It's delicious and decadent.

 I have a method to my madness on this perfect holiday cookie tray, I just forget what it was.
 I'm so kidding.

 - Pick out a pretty tray to hold your cookies on.
 Raised sides are always a plus to keep the cookies wrangled on your tray especially if you'll be moving them around.